slangenbach/cookiecutter-modern-datascience/README.md

 |
 ├── notebooks           <- Jupyter notebooks
 |
-├── references          <- Documentation of raw/external data sources and all other explanatory materials
+├── references          <- Documentation of data sources and all other explanatory materials
 |
 ├── reports             <- Reports generated from analysis done in notebooks │   ├── figures         <- Figures used in reports
 |
-├── .gitignore          <- GitHub's Python specific .gitignore with additions for tools used in this project ├── LICENSE             <- License used for the project ├── README.md           <- Top-level README for developers working with this project └── environment.yml     <- conda environment file to reproduce the Python enviroment used for this project
+├── .gitignore          <- GitHub's Python specific .gitignore customized for tools used in this project ├── LICENSE             <- License used for the project ├── README.md           <- Top-level README for developers working with this project └── environment.yml     <- conda environment file to reproduce the Python enviroment used for this project